gustavocmaciel/ask-the-experts/README.md

 - When a question is downvoted: the user who asked the question looses `-5` points.
 - When a answer is downvoted: the user who wrote the answer looses `-5` points, and the user who voted down the answer looses `-2` points.

-Any user on this website can report any other user if he/she notices some kind of bad conduct.
+Any user on this website can report any other user if he/she notices any kind of bad conduct.
 This *report* can, later, be reviewed by the site administrator (via admin page).
 The administrator can then decide if the user who commited the 'infraction' should have his/her account removed.

 ## Files